iogbole/israelo/draft/2021-01-13-ioannis-i-miss-you.md

 Yet, we had a lot in common. <br/>
 Immigrants from our home countries, <br/>
 With similar challenges, yet not giving excuses, <br/>
-working hard to make a better life for our loved ones.<br/>
+Working hard to make a better life for our loved ones.<br/>
 I love you so much, my brother, <br/>
 My brother from a different mother.<br/>
 Oh,  how I will miss you.<br/>